evkx/evkx.github.io/content/models/bmw/i7/i7_M70_xDrive/_index.md

 You can choose between two sound systems for the BMW i7 M70 xDrive:

-- **Harman Kardon Surround Sound system:**: Features 18 speakers and delivers a maximum output of 655 watts.
+- **Harman Kardon Surround Sound system:** Features 18 speakers and delivers a maximum output of 655 watts.
-- **Bowers & Wilkins Diamond surround sound system:**: Features 30 speakers and delivers a maximum output of 1615 watts.
+- **Bowers & Wilkins Diamond surround sound system:** Features 30 speakers and delivers a maximum output of 1615 watts.

 Additionally, the model includes 6 USB-C connections as standard.